CloudCannon/sendit-eleventy-template/Readme.md

 ## Quickstart

-2. Run `yarn` to install the modules.
+2. Run `npm i` to install the modules.
-3. Run `yarn start` to run the project. this will create a \_start folder, where all the developed file will remain.
+3. Run `npm run start` to run the project. this will create a \_site folder, where all the developed file will remain.
-4. To built the final project, run `yarn eleventy:build` command.

 By default the site will be at `http://localhost:8080`